 For the average person, art is a way to showcase your interests and tastes in an enjoyable way in your home.
 Art fills blank spaces, adds color, acts as a conversation starter, or reminds you of someone or something.
 Since most artwork is purely decorative, it will make a bolder statement about your style than most things in your home and therefore should be carefully chosen.

-For many, buying “art” might be dismissed as something for just the well to do, but with art schools, online portals, and collectives, it is absolutely possible to bring art into your home no matter your budget.
+For many, buying “art” might be dismissed as something for just the well-to-do, but with art schools, online portals, and collectives, it is absolutely possible to bring art into your home no matter what your budget.
 In fact, this guide is primarily for men looking to decorate their homes themselves without 5+ figure budgets and swanky galleries.

 How to Start Choosing Art